HamidrezaNabaei/Plant-article/README.md

 # Enhancing Indoor Air Quality Assessment using Commercial VOC Sensors and Machine Learning Techniques
-This page will contain the codes and dataset for our Paper: Enhancing Indoor Air Quality Assessment using Commercial VOC Sensors and Machine Learning Techniques, which will be available following the following the paper's acceptance.
+This page will contain the codes and dataset for our Paper: Enhancing Indoor Air Quality Assessment using Commercial VOC Sensors and Machine Learning Techniques, which will be available following the paper's acceptance.